w3c/wai-std-gl-overview/index.md

 - [Evaluation and Report Language (EARL) Overview]({{ "/standards-guidelines/earl/" | relative_url }}) &mdash; EARL is a machine-readable format for expressing test results.

+Additional resources related to evaluation are listed in the [Evaluating Web Accessibility Overview](https://www.w3.org/WAI/test-evaluate/), including:

+- [WCAG-EM Overview: Website Accessibility Conformance Evaluation Methodology]({{ "/test-evaluate/conformance/wcag-em/" | relative_url }}) &mdash; WCAG-EM is an approach for determining how well a website conforms to Web Content Accessibility Guidelines (WCAG).

 ### Personalization

 [Personalization Overview]({{ "/personalization/" | relative_url }}) &mdash; Personalization involves tailoring the user experience to meet the needs and preferences of the individual user.
 Content authors can use personalization standards to provide a default design and enable user personalization with minimal work.